I work as a political economist at the University of Technology Sydney, and I am the UTS Student Ombud (2019-2021).

 I am the 2019 and inaugural Dr A M Hertzberg fellow at the NSW State Library, and an Associate of the Centre for Future Work at The Australia Institute.
 I am on the Editorial Collective of the Journal of Working Class Studies and co-convene The Australian Sociological Association’s ‘Work, Employment and Social Movements’ thematic group (2017-present).
 In 2013 I held a WZB/Sydney Fellowship at the Social Science Research Centre Berlin.

-Before commencing my PhD I oversaw student complaints and misconduct for the University of New South Wales and was an investigator for the NSW Ombudsman.
-I have also conducted research and policy work for a number of university student organisations, including the National Union of Students, and worked as an advisor to a member of the NSW Parliament.
+Prior to my PhD, I worked as an investigator for the NSW Ombudsman, in research and policy for a number of universities and non-government organisations, and as an advisor to a member of the NSW Parliament.

 An Integral State acknowledges the traditional owners of the land it is written in, especially the Gadigal of the Eora Nation.
 An Integral State acknowledges Elders past, present and future and and their continuing struggles for self-determination and justice.